List of DC Comics characters: S: Syonide

-Syonide is the name of several characters appearing in American comic books published by DC Comics.
+Syonide is the name of several characters appearing in comic books published by DC Comics.

 Tomb Home inmate

 The first Syonide appears in Sensation Comics #57.

 Syonide is a homicidal maniac held at the "Tomb Home" for the criminally insane and has the delusional belief he is Chief Powhatan.
-After escaping, he caught a glimpse of Diana Prince and General Darnell and had a delusion they were instead Pocahontas and John Smith.
-After a brief fight with Wonder Woman, Syonide made his way to an abandoned house in the woods where he made use of some leftover costumes to dress up with war paint and feathers.
+After escaping, he caught a glimpse of Diana Prince and General Darnell and believes them to be Pocahontas and John Smith.
+After a brief fight with Wonder Woman, Syonide makes his way to an abandoned house in the woods and retrieves a costume with war paint and feathers.
 This coincidentally turned out to be the haunted house where Etta Candy planned a costume party for that evening.
 Syonide knocked out Wonder Woman and proceeded to take other party attendees hostage.
 He stoked the furnace and intended for a broken gas line to blow up his captives.
 Wonder Woman awoke and began saving party goers while Steve Trevor arrives and defeats Syonide.

 Second version

 The second Syonide is an unnamed man who worked as a mercenary for various criminal organizations like the 100.
 Tobias Whale of the 100's Metropolis branch hired him to dispose of Black Lightning.
-In one of his attacks on Black Lightning, Syonide also abducted Peter Gambi so that he and Black Lightning could be executed.
-When Syonide rigged the gun to kill himself, it also hit Gambi, who sacrificed himself to protect Black Lightning.
+In one of his attacks on Black Lightning, Syonide also abducts Peter Gambi so that he and Black Lightning can be executed.
+When Syonide rigs the gun to kill himself, it also hits Gambi, who sacrifices himself to protect Black Lightning.

 Third version

 The third Syonide is an unnamed female assassin who wields an electrical whip.
 She was hired by Tobias Whale to kidnap Valerie Harper and her parents and bring them to an abandoned warehouse.
 Tobias revealed to Valerie that Syonide killed her in Markovia.
 When the Outsiders attacked, Syonide attacked Valerie as her parents are killed trying to fight her.
-At the advice of Batman, Helga Jace later analyzed Valerie's brain waves and they learned that Valerie has an Aurakle in her which bonded to her body the day that Valerie was killed by Syonide.

-Hired by a crime cartel, Syonide later accompanied Merlyn in targeting Phantom Lady when she was protecting a defecting Russian scientist in Casablanca.
-Both of them were defeated by Flash.

 In "Infinite Crisis", Syonide appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Fourth version

 The fourth Syonide is a member of Lady Eve's incarnation of Strike Force Kobra and had a relationship with Fauna Faust.
-During Strike Force Kobra's fight with the Outsiders, Syonide was killed by Eradicator.
+During Strike Force Kobra's fight with the Outsiders, Syonide is killed by Eradicator.